brianmhunt/pytz-appengine/README.md

 As well, instead of using the memcache version of gae-pytz, pytz-appengine will put the timezone information into the datastore with `ndb`.

+## Installation and usage

+To install clone the repository, then from the command line run

+    $ python build.py all

+This will create a directory `pytz`, which you can copy to your Google App Engine directory.
+This is a modified pytz module, that ought to work by storing the timezone information in ndb.

+I have not created a PyPi package because it doesn't make sense in this context.
+One will never import anything directly from this package; it is essentially just a build script in python.

+Thoughts and feedback are welcome.